Plan

 ⇒ As a result of landowners’ resistance, there is less farming and farmers on peri-urban land and thus urban development becomes justified because lands are abandoned or underused.

 If they give a clear and strong signal that land will not become buildable and will be dedicated to agriculture in the long term, local authorities can gradually break this circle.
-Over time, they can change landowners' mindsets (see section raise awareness), and give more perspectives for the development of dynamic agriculture projects.
+Over time, they can change landowners' mindsets (see section ), and give more perspectives for the development of dynamic agriculture projects.

 Urban planning, however, is not enough on its own to restart an agricultural dynamic and ensure that land is accessed by priority users.
-Learn more in the next sections about other tools to intervene in land markets (see administer section) and to create supportive policies for access to land (see catalyse section).
+Learn more in the next sections about other tools to intervene in land markets (see section) and to create supportive policies for access to land (see section).

 Support diagnostic and consultation based on land zoning